 The Debtor has begun investigating payments made by the Debtor prior to the filing of the case to determine if any avoidable transfers were made.
+The Debtor is not currently aware of any such claims.
 The Debtor reserves all rights available to it under the law to initiate these avoidance actions at any time before the Effective Date, and for 120 days thereafter.
 The Debtor is not aware of any avoidable transfers.